The $8mil Solana Hack: What We Know So Far

 In a year dogged by large-scale hacks, the crypto community has been hit by yet another.

-Solana, a top-10 cryptocurrency with over 200,000 active users, fell foul to it’s second major hack this year on August 2nd, draining an estimated $8mil of tokens from roughly 8,000 wallets, according to Elliptic.
+Solana, a top-10 cryptocurrency with over 200,000 active users, fell foul to it’s second major hack this year on August 2nd, draining at least $5mil of SOL and NFTs from roughly 8,000 wallets, according to Elliptic.

 The exact details of the hack are yet to be fully understood, but SOL – the native token of Solana – dropped by 4% as news of the hack broke, and is now down 12% across the past 7 days.